dmZhur/module/README.md

 ## Motivation

+> For quick introduction see the `examples` folder.

 Get library with minimalistic API that allow to define frontend modules in order-agnostic style.
 This allows to concatenate all modules into single file with mask like this `app/*.js`

 ## Usage